dragonflyoss/d7y.io/docs/reference/cli/scheduler.md

-Scheduler is a long-running process which receives and manages download tasks from the client, notify the CDN to return to the source, generate and maintain a P2P network during the download process, and push suitable download nodes to the client
+Scheduler is a long-running process which receives and manages download tasks from the client, notify the seed peer to return to the source, generate and maintain a P2P network during the download process, and push suitable download nodes to the client